stetson06/stetson06.github.io/_posts/2022-01-23-causal-impact.md

 This second chart shows us for each day (or data point in general) in our time-series the *raw differences* between the actual values and the values for the counterfactual.
 It is plotting the *differences* from Chart 1.
 As an example, if on Day 1 the actual and the counterfactual were the same, this chart would show a value of 0.
 If the actual is higher than the counterfactual, then we would see a positive value on this chart (and a negative value if actual is less than the counterfactual).
 It is essentially showing how far above or below the counterfactual the actual values are.

-What is interesting here is that for the pre-period, we see a difference surrounding zero, but in the post-period we see mostly positive values, mirroring what we saw in Chart 1 where the actual average daily spending was greater than that of the counterfactual.
+As we should, for the pre-period, we see a difference surrounding zero, but in the post-period we see mostly positive values, mirroring what we saw in Chart 1 where the actual average daily spending was greater than that of the counterfactual.

 <br>
 **Chart 3:  Cumulative Effects**

-The bottom chart shows the cumulative uplift over time.
+The bottom chart shows the cumulative sales rise over time.
 In other words, this chart is effectively adding up the Pointwise contributions from the second chart over time.
-This is very useful, as it helps the viewer get a feel for what the total uplift or difference is at any point in time.
+This is very useful, as it helps the viewer get a feel for what the total increase or difference is at any point in time.

-As we would expect based on the other two charts, there does appear to be a cumulative uplift over time.
+As we would expect based on the other two charts, there does appear to be a cumulative rise over time.

 <br>
 #### Interpreting The Numbers